siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 014 Impedance as Refraction Angle.md

 Z = \sqrt{\frac{\mu}{\epsilon}}.
 $$

-The claim is not that empty space resists motion as a material medium.
+The claim is not that empty space dissipates motion as a material medium.
 The claim is that the non-unit ratio records how a unitary flow is refracted as it traverses a loaded energetic region.
-In this reading, impedance is not a separate ontology but the measurable trace of aspect skew.
+In this reading, impedance is correctly read as resistance: not resistance by loss, but resistance to straight traversal.
+The flow literally curves, and the measured value is the trace of that curving written into the two-aspect split.

 A symmetric one-to-one relation would give